cupnoodle/fluffyes/53-download-files-sequentially.md

     URL(string: "https://github.com/fluffyes/telegrammy/archive/master.zip")!
 ]

-// call multiple urlsession downloadtask, this all will run at the same time! for url in urls {
+// call multiple urlsession downloadtask, these will all run at the same time! for url in urls {
     print("start fetching \(url.absoluteString)")
     URLSession.shared.downloadTask(with: url, completionHandler: { (tempURL, response, error) in